singuerinc/www/src/content/2015-07-16-facebook-moments.md

 I had a great time creating this fully responsive single-page site.

-If you click on the "Watch the video" button you will see a cool video transition animation made with a mix of CSS and Javascript.
-And when you scroll, the page displays a fancy parallax effect.
+The page is quite simple, if you click on the "Watch the video" button you will see a cool video transition animation made with a mix of CSS and Javascript.
+By scrolling the page displays a fancy parallax effect.

 About the video transition:

 It was a great challenge to me to make the transition works across all kind of devices.
 In fact, some time after the release, I was surprised when Codrops creates <a href="http://tympanus.net/codrops/2015/09/17/how-to-create-a-fullscreen-video-opening-animation/" target="_blank" rel="noopener">a tutorial based on such effect</a>.